Goob-Station/Goob-Station-MRP/README.md

 This is a fork from the primary repo for Einstein Engines.

 Space Station 14 is inspired heavily by Space Station 13 and runs on [Robust Toolbox](https://github.com/space-wizards/RobustToolbox), a homegrown engine written in C#.
 To prevent people forking RobustToolbox, a "content" pack is loaded by the client and server.
-This content pack contains everything needed to play the game on one specific server this is the content pack for Goob Station.
+This content pack contains everything needed to play the game on one specific server, in this case Goob Station.

 ## Links